chandanhpcic/docs/source/manual/firmware.rst

 ..
 Note::

-    Upgrading to OPNsense BE is only possible when the installed community version number is lower than the last available business edition.
+    Upgrading to Reticen8 BE is only possible when the installed community version number is lower than the last available business edition.
 E.g. you can upgrade **22.7.x** to **22.10.x**, but you can not upgrade **23.1** to **22.10**.
-You can always re-install using the installer found on the `business mirror <https://opnsense-update.deciso.com/>`__
+You can always re-install using the installer found on the `business mirror <https://reticen8-update.reticen8.com/>`__